socializer/socializer/README.md

 ## If you want to contribute

+We welcome contributions from *everyone*.
+While contributing, please follow the project [code of conduct](https://github.com/socializer/socializer/blob/master/CODE_OF_CONDUCT.md), so that everyone can be included.

 The best way to contribute is to do one of the following :
 * Creating tests
 * Refactoring